discretize/discretize-guides/builds/guardian/power-firebrand/index.md

 <Warning>

 Its worth mentioning that <Specialization text="Power Quickness Firebrand" name="Firebrand"/> is exceedingly strong when bosses phase quickly.
-For various T4 fractals, long fights or if you happen to be in a slower group (most PuG groups), you want to run <BuildLink build="Condi Firebrand" specialization="Firebrand"/> as it provides much higher sustained DPS.
-If you can't evaluate yourself if this build is a good pick for you party, you should not be playing it!
+For various T4 fractals, long fights, or if you happen to be in a slower group (most PuG groups), you want to run <BuildLink build="Condi Firebrand" specialization="Firebrand"/> as it provides much higher sustained DPS.
+If you can't evaluate yourself if this build is a good pick for your party, you should not be playing it!

 </Warning>